willfaught/willfaught.github.io/content/blog/2016-01-28-backdooring-your-javascript-using-minifier-bugs.md

 - programming
 - javascript
 - minifiers
-title: Backdooring your JavaScript using minifier bugs
+title: Backdooring Your JavaScript Using Minifier Bugs
 ---

 An interesting idea of exploiting bugs in code minifiers, inspired from compiler exploits.